History of Unitarianism: Poland

-In 1602 the nobleman Jakub Sienieński established among the non-Trinitarian community founded by his father at Raków, Kielce County the Racovian Academy and a printing-press, from which the Racovian Catechism was issued in 1605.
-In 1610 a Catholic reaction began, led by Jesuits.
+In 1602, the nobleman Jakub Sienieński established among the anti-Trinitarian community founded by his father at Raków, Kielce County the Racovian Academy and a printing-press, from which the Racovian Catechism was issued in 1605.
+In 1610, a Catholic reaction led by Jesuits began.
 The establishment at Raków was suppressed in 1638, after two boys allegedly pelted a crucifix outside the town.

-For twenty years 1639-1659 the Arians were tolerated, but public opinion widely considered them as collaborators with Sweden during The Deluge, and in 1660 the Polish Diet gave anti-Trinitarians the option of conformity or exile.
+For 20 years (1639–1659), the Arians were tolerated, but public opinion widely considered them as collaborators with Sweden during The Deluge, and in 1660 the Polish Diet gave anti-Trinitarians the option of conformity or exile.
 The Ecclesia minor or Minor Church included many Polish magnates, but their adoption of the views of Sozzini, which precluded Christians from magisterial office, rendered them politically powerless.

 The execution of the decree, hastened by a year, took place in 1660.
-Some conformed; a large number made their way to the Netherlands, where the Remonstrants admitted them to membership on the basis of the Apostles' Creed.
-Others, like Christopher Crell, went to the German frontier, Prussia and Lithuania.
+While some conformed, a large number made their way to the Netherlands, where the Remonstrants admitted them to membership on the basis of the Apostles' Creed.
+Others, like Christopher Crell, went to the German frontier, Prussia, and Lithuania.
 A contingent settled in Transylvania, not joining the Unitarian Church, but maintaining a distinct organization at Kolozsvár until 1793.

-The refugees who reached Amsterdam published the Bibliotheca fratrum polonorum (1665–1669), with the assistance of the Prussian emigre Christopher Sandius, embracing the works of Johannes Crellius, their leading theologian, Jonasz Szlichtyng, their chief Biblical commentator, Fausto Sozzini and Johann Ludwig von Wolzogen.
+The refugees who reached Amsterdam published the Bibliotheca fratrum polonorum (1665–1669), with the assistance of the Prussian emigre Christopher Sandius, embracing the works of Johannes Crellius (their leading theologian), Jonasz Szlichtyng (their chief Biblical commentator), Fausto Sozzini, and Johann Ludwig von Wolzogen.
 The title page of this collection, bearing the words quos Unitarios vocant, introduced the term Unitarian to Western Europe.

 The term Unitarian (in Latin) was first used by Polish and Dutch Socinians from the 1660s.